davidjb/js.leaflet/README.rst

     git push

-If you're doing this out in your own fork of the GitHub repository, then send through a pull request so everyone can benefit.
+If you're doing this out in your own fork of the GitHub repository, then send through a pull request so everyone can benefit from the updated library.